solidninja/peroxide-cryptsetup/README.md

 ## Usage

 Documentation is currently a bit light, but this will get you started:

+* `cargo install peroxide-cryptsetup`

+Alternatively, pull this repository and build from source:

  * `cargo build`
  * now `target/debug/peroxs` will be simply referred to as `peroxs`